crest-cassia/caravan/README.md

 $ python my_search_engine.py
 ```

-Then, your search engine is executed against a pre-defined dummy simulator.
+Then, your search engine is executed for a pre-defined dummy simulator without invoking actual tasks.
 A file "tasks.bin" is created, with which you may visualize the task scheduling.

 ### Serializing Tasks, ParameterSets, and Runs

+When each job takes long durations, you probably want to serialize your status of Tasks, Runs and ParameterSets before finishing the whole process.
+To serialize these, call `Table`
+After

 ## Available options